 Note: When evaluating applications, we take into consideration a family’s annual income, assets and liabilities, household size, tuition being paid for all family members, any other special circumstances.
 FACTS Grant & Aid only assists Regina Dominican in analyzing all applications.
 It is NOT a source of financial aid nor does it determine financial assistance awards.
 All award decisions are made after a personalized review of each application by Regina Dominican.

-- February 3, 2017 – FACTS Grant & Aid application deadline for priority consideration.
+- January 7, 2018 – FACTS Grant & Aid application deadline for priority consideration

-- Late February 2017 – Financial aid award letters will be e-mailed to Freshman families and families with Freshmen and Returning Students.
+- February 2, 2018 – Financial aid award letters will be e-mailed to Freshman families and families with Freshmen and Returning Students.

 Patricia Astor Gomez Foundation Scholarship